-References will be assessed for information on the applicant's motivation, ability to work independently, and their powers of analysis and expression.
-If the referee believes the applicant's performance does not reflect their ability, due to educational context and/or special circumstances, the applicant should complete an extenuating circumstances form at bristol.ac.uk/applicants/applied/extenuating-circumstances/.
+References will be assessed for information on the applicant's motivation, ability to work independently, powers of analysis and expression If the referee believes the applicant's performance does not reflect their ability, due to educational context and/or special circumstances, the applicant should complete an extenuating circumstances form at bristol.ac.uk/applicants/applied/extenuating-circumstances/.
 We are unable to consider extenuating circumstances without this form.

 References should ideally be from a school or college, from a personal tutor confirming the academic potential of the applicant to study at degree level.
-Assessors will want to consider the accuracy and consistency of the predicted grades in the light of previous achievement, evidence of effort and a positive attitude towards studies.
 Where this is not possible, a non-academic reference should confirm the relevant experience of the applicant.
 It should indicate the potential of the applicant for study at degree level.